 Since the beginning of agriculture, garden pests have been, well, pests.
 Throughout history, a variety of solutions to this problem have been invented, touted, and debated – from organic pest control methods to inorganic ones.
 One such solution is Epsom salt.
 Epsom salt makes for wonderful and relaxing baths, but can it help protect your plants from insects?
 Here’s what you need to know before adding it to your routine.

-Using Epsom salt for pest control purposes is something many gardeners swear by Epsom salt, and there are several ways it has been traditionally used in the garden.
+Using Epsom salt for pest control purposes is something many gardeners swear by, and there are several ways it has been traditionally used in the garden.
 There are some more recent scientific studies showing that Epsom salt may not be as helpful as people believe, although it can be effective for pest control indoors.
 However, the anecdotal evidence in favor of Epsom salt is strong.
 If you’d like to try it out for yourself, here are the most common ways to use Epsom salt in your garden.

 Dilute 1 to 2 tablespoons of Epsom salt in 1 gallon of water.
 It may not seem like a lot, but Epsom salt is very concentrated, so it doesn’t take much.
 Water your plants with the Epsom water instead of regular water once or twice a month.
 Since it can help plants better absorb nutrients and be stronger and healthier, the idea is that a stronger plant can more easily defend against or recover from pests.

 You can also sprinkle a line of dry Epsom salt around the edge of your garden, between rows in your garden, or around individual plants.
 This is intended to defend against slugs and beetles in particular.